afellowcorn/sps_framework/docs/index.md

 - _[Developer Documentation](dev/index.md)_

-    Information on how to contribute to ClanGen.
+    Information on ClanGen from a developer standpoint.

 - _[User-Guides](user-guides/index.md)_

-    User-created guides on a variety of topics
+    User-created guides on a variety of topics.

 </div>